 2021 CCDS Virtual Conference

-The Association for Creatine Deficiencies would like to invite you to attend the 2021 Cerebral Creatine Deficiency Syndromes (CCDS) Virtual Conference on September 10th and 11th.
-The goal of this meeting is to share the latest CCDS research and to broaden our research network.
-Invited talks will cover a variety of topics.
-We will also be joined by industry partners who will provide their insights into therapeutic development for rare diseases.
+The focus of this meeting was to share the latest CCDS research and to broaden our research network.
+We heard from researchers on a variety of topics and were joined by industry partners who provided their insights into therapeutic development for rare diseases.

-To support research, we can help with biosamples, survey data, research grants, and other collaboration opportunities.
-Please reach out to ACD Director of Research, Laura Trutoiu, if you’d like to find out more about the ACD research initiatives or work with us.
+To support research, ACD can help with biosamples, survey data, research grants, and other forms of collaboration.
+Please reach out to our research team at research@creatineinfo.org if you’d like to collaborate.

 8:00 – 9:30 am PDT, 17:00 – 18:30 CET